syncfusion-content/wpf-docs/wpf/Diagram/Preview-Settings.md

 ---
 layout: post
-title: Preview Settings in WPF Diagram Control | Syncfusion
+title: Preview Settings in WPF Diagram Control | Syncfusion®
 description: How to select and edit nodes and connectors during runtime and how to arrange the node and connectors while dragging?
 platform: wpf
 control: SfDiagram